-For Technical and Artistic Merit in Pi Wars 2022, the following rules apply:
+For Technical and Artistic Merit, the following rules apply:

 - Don’t forget to feature any attachments you may have built when showing off your robot.

-- The video must be between 3 and 5 minutes in length (this is to keep things manageable for the Judges).
+- The video must be between 3 and 5 minutes in length (to keep things manageable for the Judges).

-- The video must be in English (our foreign language skills being a bit… lacking!)
+- The spoken parts of the video must be in English (our foreign language skills being a bit… lacking!)

 - Your video may have mixed content – you can have slides, audio-only sections and video.

-- As with the other challenges, your videos must be in landscape orientation at a minimum of 720p and a maximum of 1080p.
+- Your video must be in landscape format/orientation at a minimum of 720p resolution.

 - When producing your video, please do not use copyrighted audio (or other) material as the platforms may raise issues which may delay your video being available.